wangjingsha/nexent/README.md

 - Drop questions in our [Discord community](https://discord.gg/tb5H3S3wyv).
 - File bugs or feature ideas in [GitHub Issues](#).

+> ℹ️ Due to core features development, currently, we only support Jina Embedding model.
+Support for other models will be added in future releases.
+For Jina API key setup, please refer to our [FAQ](FAQ.md).

 #### 4. 🔧 Hack on Nexent

 Want to build from source or add new features?
 Check the [Contribution Guide](CONTRIBUTING.md) for step-by-step instructions.